oycar/minus-plus/Example/Journals/more_examples.md

 ```

-Depreciation is not a standard expense it that it is a tax adjustment;
+Depreciation is not a standard expense in that it incurs a tax adjustment;
-tax is already saved on the depreciation even while the asset is being held.
-So if a (capital) asset is purchased for $1000 and it has $500 of
-the capital returned before being sold for $600 then (overall) $100
-of gains were made (reduced cost = 500, tax adjustments = 0, adjusted cost = 500
-sale cost = 600, overall profits sale cost - adjusted cost = 100)

-Now consider a depreciating asset costing $1000 with $500 of depreciation incurred.
-The reduced cost    =  500
-The tax adjustments = (500)  (since tax has been deducted on $500)
-The adjusted cost   =  500 - (500) = 1000
-Sale cost           =  600
-Sale cost is greater than reduced cost (500) so no taxable losses
-Sale cost is less than adjusted cost  (1000) so no taxable gains

-The difference is that in the former case $500 of capital returns flowed
-into other assets before the sale; so the overall return was actually $1100
-In the case of the depreciating asset the $500 of depreciation was just
-a tax deduction; no corresponding monies accrued to any fund assets
-the overall return was actually a loss of ($400); but tax deductions
-pertaining to $500 had already been claimed; so no further claims can be made
-If we compare the case of a sale for $1100 instead then the overall
+as in the case of a tax-free distribution from a trust the
-taxable profits are $100; and as in the above case tax would be payable
-on this $100.
-(Although in this case as income rather than capital gains.)
+reduced cost base of the asset decreases, but the cost base stays the same.
+In both
+cases an immediate tax benefit has occurred; to tax was payable on the tax-free

-To account for this a tax adjustment can be associated with each of the
+payment and tax can be reclaimed on the depreciation expense.
-cost elements and is indicated by surrounding the cost element in question
-with brackets; for depreciation this is always the first cost element (I).

 Depreciation can thus be entered manually by using the cost element (I).
 Alternatively the special symbol (D) can be used which triggers automatic
 depreciation at the date requested; e.g.
 ```
-2013 Jan 01,  FARM.FENCES,    DEPRECIATION,     0.00,      (D),        # Automatic depreciation at an arbitrary date
+2013 Jan 01,  FARM.FENCES,    DEPRECIATION,     0,      (D),        # Automatic depreciation at an arbitrary date
 ```

 The amount will be ignored and the internally computed value used; therefore
-and amount of 0 can be used.
+and amount of zero can be used.
+However it is not necessary to include

-The final depreciation report for the fences might look like the following if
-altogether five separate payments were made to complete the project over a
-period of a few months;
+depreciation in the journal files at all; if assets are declared as depreciating
+assets they will be depreciated automatically at the end of  the financial year
+and appropriate entries will be added to the financial statements.

 ```
 Depreciation Schedule for the Period [2012 Jul 01, 2013 Jul 01]